Clouston Park

-Clouston Park is a suburb of Upper Hutt, located 0.5 – 2.5 km east-northeast from the city centre.
+Clouston Park is a suburb of Upper Hutt in the Wellington Region of New Zealand, located 0.5–2.5 km east-northeast from the city centre.
 It was predominantly developed in the 1970s and 1980s.
 While the suburb is predominantly flat, there are a few larger homes situated on the lower slopes of the Eastern Hutt Valley Hills that offer wide views of the Upper Hutt Valley.

 Clouston Park can be accessed from SH2 by exiting at either Totara Park Road or Mangaroa Hill Road.
 It is bordered by Ebdentown to the west (Henry Street onwards), Totara Park to the north (by crossing SH2 at Totara Park Road) and Maoribank to the northeast (by crossing Mangaroa Hill Road).

 Clouston Park has two small shopping centres, situated on Clouston Park Road and Fergusson Drive.
 There is also a light industrial area located on Montgomery Crescent and Mountbatten Grove.

 Parks

 There are three public parks in Clouston Park: